Multi Factor Authentication - A Guide for Users

 Once the initial setup options have been selected, you will encounter the main MFA screen upon subsequent logins.
 For example, if both SMS and email have been activated, you can choose which medium you want to receive the authentication code by.
 In this example, the user can choose to receive the code via email instead:

-You’ll be given the option to send the authentication code to the email address configured during the setup stages, and click Continue to generate the code:
+You’ll be given the option to send the authentication code to the email address configured during the setup stages.
+Click Continue to generate the code and the email will be sent:

-The code received in the email is then entered to the Authentication Code boxes, in the same way as SMS generated codes:
+The code received in the email is then entered into the Authentication Code boxes, in the same way as SMS generated codes:

 Changes you can make